indirakalagara/emission-factor-mgmt/readme.md

 2. If not,  look for available emission factors published for the regions, country, continent and global in sequence.
     <img src="images/EM_Highlevel.png">

-Apart from what we see in the above diagram,  the organization may have other crieterias to consider like chosing custom factors or standard factors, factor publishing date or effective date,etc.
+Apart from what we see in the above diagram,  the organization may have other criteria to consider like choosing custom factors or standard factors, factor publishing date or effective date, etc.
-When the organization has operations spread across multiple regions / continents, it will be quite tedious and error prone process to find the applicable emission factor with so many crieterias to align with.
+When the organization has operations spread across multiple regions / continents, it will be quite tedious and error prone process to find the applicable emission factor with so many criteria  to align with.
 That's when Envizi brings the value by automating the process to find the appropriate factor based by applying the Factor Selection Algorithm (FSA).

 ### 5.1.2 How does the Factor selection works in Envizi?

-Assuming the data is loaded into Accounts / meters and normalized as Monthly data, Envizi apply the factor selection algorithm (FSA), which basically filerts through the all available factors based on the following  five criterias:
+Assuming the data is loaded into Accounts / meters and normalized as Monthly data, Envizi apply the factor selection algorithm (FSA), which basically filters through the all available factors based on the following  five criteria:

 - **Data type** : The type of activity data such as Electricity, Natural Gas, etc.
 - **Sub type** : Sub categorization similar to data type to link factors to accounts